allisoncortez/plantmom/README.md

 git@github.com:allisoncortez/plantmom.git
 ```

-You'll need to cd into the project directory and run '''bundle install'''.
-Akk tge gem dependancies will then be installed.
+You'll need to cd into the project directory and run 'bundle install'.
+All the gem dependancies will then be installed.

 ## Running Tests